 So, you need more content creators, just hire some more, right?
 Well, what if there was a more cost-effective way of doing it?
 Step in your employees.
 No, not only your social media manager or content creation team, any and all of them.

-With content creation tools such as Lens and Author, creating content at scale will become easier than ever before.
+With an employee influence platform like DSMN8, creating and sharing content at scale will become easier than ever before.

-Getting employees to create on behalf of your brand may require some incentivization, but what better way to do so than by tapping into the competitive nature of people by gamifying the process?
+Getting employees to create on behalf of your brand may require some incentives, but what better way to do so than by tapping into the competitive nature of people?
+Gamifying the process!
 Award points, create leaderboards, offer prizes, all of which will spark something of a buzz around the office.
 Rewards can be anything from Amazon vouchers to event tickets.
 If you’re incorporating leaderboards and rewards at a larger company, consider regionalizing or departmentalizing them, people are more likely to take part if they feel they might just win!

 3. The Future of Influencer Marketing